weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 sidebarweight: 45
 ---

-## What You Will Build

 This example explains how to set up a Weave network to connect containers with the Apache Mesos & Marathon cluster manager.
-For more details on the Apache Mesos and its application manager, Marathon, see the [Apache Mesos Docs](http://mesos.apache.org/documentation/latest/) and the [Marathon Docs](https://mesosphere.github.io/marathon/).
+For details on the Apache Mesos and its application manager, Marathon, refer to the [Apache Mesos Docs](http://mesos.apache.org/documentation/latest/) and the [Marathon Docs](https://mesosphere.github.io/marathon/).

 In this self-contained tutorial, you will: